| Title: | A Framework for Building HTTP API |

 AuthBackendBearer$authenticate(request, response)

-Boolean - whether access is allowed for a requested user
+Boolean - whether access is allowed for a requested user or not.

 clone()